Romani people: Subgroups

-Romani people may belong to distinct subgroups based in part on territorial, cultural and dialectal differences, and self-designation.
+Romani people may belong to distinct subgroups based in part on territorial, cultural and dialectal differences, as well as self-designation.

 Romani subgroups may have more than one ethnonym.
-They may use more than one endonym and be commonly known by an exonym or erroneously by the endonym of another subgroup.
+They may use more than one endonym and be commonly known by an exonym or by the endonym of another subgroup.
 The only name approaching an all-encompassing self-description is Rom.
 Even when subgroups do not use the name, they all acknowledge a common origin and a dichotomy between themselves and Gadjo (non-Roma).
-For instance, while the main group of Roma in German-speaking countries refer to themselves as Sinti, their name for their original language is Romanes.
+For instance, while the main group of Roma in German-speaking countries refer to themselves as Sinti, their name for their language is Romanes.

-Subgroups have been described as, in part, a result of the castes and subcastes in India, which the founding population of Rom almost certainly experienced in their south Asian urheimat.
+Subgroups have been described, in part, as a result of the castes and subcastes in India, which the founding population of Rom almost certainly experienced in their South Asian urheimat.